Artificial Intelligence

 Data centers

-Our innovative portfolio of power semiconductors includes solutions ranging from the grid entering the data center to its core, the AI processor and leverages the benefits of Si, SiC and GaN to achieve the highest efficiency, density, and robustness.
-Examples of such applications include top-of-the-rack switches, power supply units, battery back-up units, DC-DC networking and computing (like 48 V Intermediate Bus Converters, power modules and discrete solutions), and protection.
+Our innovative portfolio of power semiconductors includes solutions ranging from the grid entering the data center to its core, the AI processor.
+Examples of such applications include top-of-the-rack switches, power supply units, battery back-up units, DC-DC networking and computing like 48 V Intermediate Bus Converters, and protection.
 Additionally, with our novel power system reliability modeling solution data centers can maximize power supply reliability and uptime, enabling real-time power supply health monitoring based on dynamic system parameter logging.

 Data centers